cultivate-hfc/forecasts-api-docs/source/includes/_prediction_sets.md

-id | integer | The id of the prediction set membership_id | integer | The id of the membership that submitted the prediction set question_id | integer | The id of the question that this prediction set belongs to rationale | string | The text of the rationale (if any) that the user submitted with the forecast predictions.id | integer | The id of the prediction predictions.answer_id | integer | The id of the answer this prediction belongs to predictions.membership_id | integer | The id of the membership that submitted the prediction predictions.filled_at | date | The timestamp of when the prediction was processed.
+id | integer | The id of the prediction set membership_id | integer | The id of the membership that submitted the prediction set question_id | integer | The id of the question that this prediction set belongs to discover_question_id | integer | The discover question id that this record pertains to rationale | string | The text of the rationale (if any) that the user submitted with the forecast predictions.id | integer | The id of the prediction predictions.answer_id | integer | The id of the answer this prediction belongs to predictions.discover_answer_id | integer | The discover answer id that this record pertains to predictions.membership_id | integer | The id of the membership that submitted the prediction predictions.filled_at | date | The timestamp of when the prediction was processed.
 This timestamp is used for scoring predictions.made_after_correctness_known | boolean | Whether or not the prediction was submitted after the "correctness" of the answer was already known